Worldwide tax guides /Belgium E-Invoicing & Digital Reporting GuideBelgiumE-Invoicing & Reporting

 Current mandateUpcoming e-invoicing and e-reporting mandate

-TaxpayersAll VAT-registered taxpayers supplying to the Belgian public sector.Not prescribed yet
+TaxpayersAll VAT-registered taxpayers supplying to the Belgian public sector.All taxpayers established in Belgium with certain exemptions

 DocumentsInvoices, Credit Notes, Message Level ResponseInvoices, Credit notes